Writing copy that generates millions of dollars is easy, right?

 - What’s the unique value proposition?: What makes the product or service stand out among competitors?
 The client will typically tell you this when you have a discovery call, but it can easily be found on websites and through other promotional material.
 Find something that makes them stand out if they don’t have a clear UVP.

 - What problems does it solve?: Every product and service solves a problem at its root.
-A content writer like myself helps businesses generate traffic, leads, and revenue without having to write copy themselves or learning how to do it, for example.
+A content writer like myself helps businesses generate traffic, leads, and revenue without having to write the copy themselves or learn how to do it, for example.

 - How much does it cost to maintain?: Will the customer need to spend any further money in the future to maintain the product?